 Who can I talk to?

-Our Designated Safeguarding Lead (DSL) is Mrs Lorna Richardson (Head teacher).
-Our Deputy DSLs are Mr Dominic Shillabeer (Joint Assistant Head teacher) and Mrs Helen Davies (Nursery Manager).
+Our Designated Safeguarding Lead (DSL) is Mrs Lorna Richardson (Headteacher).
+Our Deputy DSLs are Mr Dominic Shillabeer (Deputy Headteacher) and Mrs Helen Davies (Nursery Manager).
+Our safeguarding Governor is Kate Browne and she can be contacted via the school office.

 All staff receive annual Child Protection and Safeguarding update training and are aware of the procedures for passing on concerns within school.
 If any members of the school or local community have concerns about the welfare of a child in the school, please pass them on to the School DSLs.